smnbajwa/smnbajwa.github.io/_posts/2023-05-21-breaking-free-from-arduino.markdown

 ---
 layout: post
-title:  "Breaking free from Arduino [Part 1]"
+title:  "Blink LED with AVR"
 ---

 The goal of this guide is to make the blink example work without using Arduino IDE.